tengtedliu/tedliu/content/blog/paper1/index.md

 # - Theme Features
 date: "2022-10-06"
 draft: false
-excerpt: This paper examines the following question...
+excerpt: Climate change affects how banks lend, and the lending frequencies and magnitudes differ by factors such as farm size.
+This paper is one of the first works that uncover the distributional impact of climate risks on access to finance.
 layout: single
 # subtitle: Social icons may appear on several pages throughout your site.
 Learn how
 #   to set them up, and control where they show up.